-Social Security numbers must be provided for all household members and foster adults/children that are contending eligibility.
-Documentation of Social Security number is not required for individuals claiming eligibility that were 62 or older as of January 31, 2010 and were receiving federal subsidy on January 31, 2010.
+Social Security numbers must be provided for all household members and foster adults/children when contending eligibility.
+Documentation of Social Security number is not required for individuals claiming eligibility that were 62 or older as of January 31, 2010, and were receiving federal subsidy on January 31, 2010.
 Management will verify this information to enable this exception.
-If unable to provide the required Social Security numbers; the applicant can request an extension.

-If an extension is requested, we will inform the applicant in writing if an extension request is granted or denied.
+If an extension is requested, we will inform the applicant in writing if an extension is granted or denied.
 If the request is granted, we will include in the letter the deadline of no more than 90 days for submitting the documentation.
-Household will be skipped for current unit and will remain on waiting list.
+Household will be skipped for the current unit and will remain on the waiting list.
 If the request is denied, we will state the reasons for the denial in the written response.

-If a household member is claiming eligibility and unable to provide the required Social Security documentation after an extension of 90 days has been granted, the household will be denied.
+If a household member is claiming eligibility and is unable to provide the required Social Security documentation after an extension of 90 days has been granted, the household will be denied.